xtrinch/esp32s2-bme280-webusb/README.md

 - PCB cable hole - either add one or move up
 - BOOT button should be as up as possible
 - additional USB chip for serial comm (top left)
+- increase the height of the box wall mount
+- shave a mm off of the last face of the wall box